Manchester City great Colin Bell dies, aged 74

+Former Manchester City and England midfielder Colin Bell has died, aged 74.

-The Premier League club confirmed that Bell, rated by many as the finest player in City's history, passed away after "a short, non-COVID related illness".
+The Premier League club confirmed that Bell, rated by many as the finest player in City's history, passed away after "a short, non-COVID related illness" on Tuesday.

 Guided by manager Joe Mercer and his pioneering coach Malcolm Allison, Bell starred alongside fellow club greats Francis Lee and Mike Summerbee as City won the 1969 FA Cup and the League Cup and Cup Winners' Cup in 1970.